junxit/us-congress-bills-116/metadata.md

 - 2019-10-30 — Introduced in Senate
 - 2019-10-30 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2019-10-31 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported without amendment favorably.
+- 2019-11-05 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander without amendment.
+Without written report.
+- 2019-11-05 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander without amendment.
+Without written report.
+- 2019-11-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 290.